 When buying a running watch, you should look for these features.
 To get you started, here are 5 fantastic running watches that offer all the above.

-The Fenix 5 is a powerhouse.
+The Garmin Fenix 6X Pro is a powerhouse.
 It is particularly good for fell runners because it tracks elevation very accurately.
 It also has a great battery life, so you can take it on long runs and hikes.

-It is one of the priciest running watches out there, but you can see why.
-In addition to all the basic features, it offers:
+In addition to the basic features, it offers:

 - Advanced running dynamics – it offers an incredibly detailed amount of information.